Overview of Zhangzhou (Swatow) Porcelain

 Fragments from Nansheng Hua Zailoug kiln

-Fragments were from the Nansheng Hua Zailou kiln
+Fragments from the Nansheng Hua Zailou kiln

 Overglaze enamelled big plate with landscape motif